raymondworkshop/raymondworkshop.github.io/_posts/2018-01-16-programming-note.md

 ---
 layout: post
-title: "notes on Python, and typescript programming"
+title: "note on Python, and typescript programming"
 date: 2018-01-16
 comments: true
 categories: [programming]
-abstract: "notes on Python, and typescript programming"
+abstract: "note on Python, and typescript programming"
 ---

 >notes on Python, and typescript programming